jmcnamara/XlsxWriter/dev/docs/source/tutorial02.rst

 :ref:`cell_notation` for more details but don't be too concerned about it for now.
 It is just a little syntactic sugar to help with laying out worksheets.

+In the next section we will look at handling more data types.